YarikSaraykin/dbt_mcdm_challenge/README.md

 ## Task
 	At Improvado, we use marketing common data models (MCDM) to map data from various ad platforms into a single one.
 MCDM can help marketers with questions like: "Where clicks better on facebook or tiktok?"

-Imagine that MCDM-model behind dashboard, is lost somehow.
+Imagine that model behind dashboard, is lost somehow.
 You need to rebuilt it.
 You have:
 	— raw data from the ad systems (seeds folder),
-	- the MCDM table structure for this report,
+	- the table structure for this report,
 	- and [dashboard](https://lookerstudio.google.com/reporting/fa668749-b82f-41a8-a12e-f7d9c0733b57/page/tEnnC)